-We compared the anti-tumor activity of TC-110 with that of two CD19 CAR-T cells that we engineered to replicate approved CAR-T cell therapies in a subcutaneous lymphoma xenograft model (Raji cell line).
-Six days after lymphoma cell injection under the skin, mice were treated with similar numbers of either unmodified T cells, TC-110, our CD19 CAR-T cells with a BBz costimulatory domain or the CD19 CAR-T cells we engineered with a 28z costimulatory domain, in each case bearing an identical CD19-binding domain (FMC63).
+We compared the anti-tumor activity of TC-110 with that of two CD19 CAR-T cells designed to replicate approved CAR-T cell therapies in a subcutaneous lymphoma xenograft model (Raji cell line).
+Six days after lymphoma cell injection under the skin, mice were treated with similar numbers of either TC-110 or two different CD19 CAR-T cells bearing the identical CD19-binding domain (FMC63).
 As shown below, treatment with TC-110 resulted in tumor clearance in the majority of mice at the end of the study.
-In contrast, the CD19 CAR-T cells we engineered were not capable of eradicating the lymphoma cells and despite an initial response, a significant number of animals relapsed.
-We believe these data support that TC-110 may have a higher and more sustained activity in treating lymphoma than the two CAR-T cell variants.
-The following figure shows a comparison of the tumor control of TC-110 and the two CAR-T cell variants in the Raji NSG model.
+In contrast, the CAR-T cells were not capable of eradicating the lymphoma cells and despite an initial response, a significant number of animals relapsed.
+We believe these data support that TC-110 has higher and more sustained activity in treating lymphoma than the two CAR-T cell variants.
+The following figure shows a comparison of the tumor control of TC-110 and two CAR-T cell variants in the Raji NSG model.